-In QuickBooks 2022, there is a feature called Intuit One ID that you will use to link your Intuit ID to your company file.
+In QuickBooks Mac Plus, there is a feature called Intuit One ID that you will use to link your Intuit ID to your company file.
 So when you upgrade your company file, you will need to log in to your Intuit account.
 This makes it easier to manage your account, view your customer purchase history, and use services such as: Payroll, Merchant Services, e-Invoicing, and more.
+You also have the ability to invite other Intuit users to your company file.